sassoftware/sas-container-recipes/README.md

 - Multiple Docker images for a programming-only deployment are created (`--type multiple`).
 The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email (`--zip /path/to/SAS_Viya_deployment_data.zip`).
 - The images are pushed to the namespace in the Docker Registry (`--docker-registry-namespace myuniquename`), which is located at the Docker registry URL (`--docker-registry-url myregistry.myhost.com`).
 - The ingress path (`--virtual-host user-myproject.mylocal.com`) provides the HTTP and HTTPS routes from outside the Kubernetes cluster to services within the cluster.
-- A default user is added (`--addons "auth-demo"`), which can be used to log on to SAS Studio.
-A list of all addons is available in the [project GitHub Wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood).
+- A default user and password are added (`--addons "auth-demo"`), which can be used to sign in to SAS Studio.

 #### Example Two: Full Deployment, Multiple Containers